qurusales/qurusales.github.io/_quru/about.md

 ---
-layout: default
+layout: quru
 title: About Quru
 summary: Quru is the leading open source product and software design and development team in Europe
-8ws: Open source solutions evangelists applying technical design innovation
+8ws: Design and development of open source applications and infrastructure
 tags:
   - quru
 order: 1